A Survey on Multilingual Mental Disorders Detection from Social Media Data: Multilingual Datasets

 \subsection{Data Sources}

 Most of the datasets in English are sourced from Twitter\footnote{All the datasets were collected before Twitter changed its name to X, so we refer to it as ‘Twitter’ in this paper.} and Reddit \cite{harrigian2021state}.
 Most non-English datasets in this section were also primarily collected from Twitter.
 However, Reddit was not as widely used for these data collections in non-English contexts.
-People use social media platforms differently.
-Twitter provides community and safety, helping raise awareness and combat stigma around mental health \cite{berry2017whywetweetmh}.
-In contrast, Reddit allows for greater anonymity with ``throwaway'' accounts, encouraging users to openly share their experiences in detailed posts on specific subreddits \cite{de2014mental}.
-This longer format supports post-level mental health analysis \cite{chowdhury2024harnessing}, while Twitter’s shorter posts favor user-level insights, requiring longitudinal data to identify patterns \cite{tumaliuan2024development}.
 The data presented in this survey come from various populations and regions, and some of the sources are platforms that are exclusive to specific countries, such as Sina Weibo\footnote{\href{https://weibo.com}{https://weibo.com}} used in China, VKontakte\footnote{\href{https://vk.com/}{https://vk.com/}} used in Russia, Pantip\footnote{\href{https://pantip.com/}{https://pantip.com/}} in Thailand, or Everytime\footnote{\href{https://everytime.kr/}{https://everytime.kr/}} in Korea.
+Complete information about the sources of the data is presented in Table \ref{tab:datasets} in Appendix \ref{sec:appendix}.